myselfadityaranjan/cura-Swin-UNETR-bts/README.md

   <img src="images/graph_metrics/Epoch_Average_Loss.png" alt="Average Epoch Loss" width="800"/>
 </p>

 As seen, Loss proportionally decreased as DICE increased with per-epoch progression.
-From an average loss of approximately 1.7 in Epoch, Loss reached an expected minimum by Epoch 10 of 0.47.
+From an average loss of approximately 1.7 in Epoch 1, Loss reached an expected minimum of 0.47 by Epoch 10.
+Note that the loss function contained DICE + BCE operations.

 Additionally, the mean 95th percentile Hausdorff Distance (HD95) was 7.0 mm, with sensitivity and specificity measures in the high 80s to low 90s in all channels.